 It will undertake relevant development and training;

-It will hold a register of every child involved with the society and will retain a contact name and number close at hand in case of emergencies.
+It will hold a register of every person involved with the society and will retain a contact name and number close at hand in case of emergencies.

-TMG will treat all children and young people with respect and celebrate their achievements .
-In accordance with Home Office guidelines “Safe from Harm” and Suffolk County Council guidance on Good Practise for voluntary amateur theatrical organisations, TMG has reviewed its procedures and has agreed to implement the following measures.
+TMG will treat all children, young people and vulnerable adults with respect and celebrate their achievements in accordance to Home Office guidelines “Safe from Harm” and Suffolk County Council guidance on Good Practise for voluntary amateur theatrical organisations.
+TMG has reviewed its procedures and has agreed to implement the following measures.
 These are intended to minimize the occasions of risk and to assist adult members of the group in identifying opportunities to safeguard the best interests of children and young people as well as their individual interests.

-Supervision during rehearsals and other Trianon activities must not involve a child being left in the charge of a single adult other than that of the child’s own parent/carer.
+Supervision during rehearsals and other Trianon activities must not involve a young person under the age of 18 (NSPCC)being left in the charge of a single adult other than that of the child’s own parent/carer.
 This includes auditions and transportation in relation to rehearsals or performances (unless arranged by the parent).

 A Safeguarding Co-ordinator will be appointed to oversee the policy, and ensure appropriate action is taken on any concerns raised.

-Orchestra and choir secretaries should make known to Section Leaders, any person under 18 in their section, and the Section Leaders must be aware of the guidelines adopted by the group.
+Orchestra and choir secretaries should make known to Section Leaders, any vulnerable person their section, and the Section Leaders must be aware of the guidelines adopted by the group.
 This policy and future updates will be published on the TMG web site.